 Here is a link for GatherDTLA Designer KAL that they are hosting for Tre o Molti:

-I am a confessed yarn addict, who also happens to be the mom of a beautiful, almost 21 year old, young lady.
+I am a confessed yarn addict, who also happens to be the mom of a beautiful, 24 year old, young lady.
 Welcome to my fiber diary.
 Come along with me as I obsess over all things fiber :).
-Contact me on GGmadeit@gmail.com and most importantly, thanks for visiting :)
+Contact me on Gaye@ggmadeit.com and most importantly, thanks for visiting :)